 While any divorce proceeding carries its own set of challenges, the stakes are particularly high when there are significant assets involved.
 It is important that all property is properly identified, valued and divided equitably.
-At Mathers Law Offices, LLC, our attorney can help guide you through complex divorce matters, ensuring your interests are asserted and protected every step of the way.
+At Mathers Law Offices, LLC, our attorney, Chris Mathers, can help guide you through complex divorce matters, ensuring your interests are asserted and protected every step of the way.

 Dividing Complex Assets

 When it comes to high-asset divorce cases, thorough preparation is key.
 Placing a proper value on assets is essential to a fair property division agreement.
 Our lawyer can help with the division of all types of assets, including:

 - Stock options